-Without the internet, the world would be a very different place and I don’t even think Bob Kahn, Vint Cerf, and Tim Berners-Lee would admit that they knew their creations would leave to the current digital age we live in.
+Without the internet, the world would be a very different place and I don’t even think Bob Kahn, Vint Cerf, and Tim Berners-Lee would admit that they knew their creations would lead to the current digital age we live in.
 I’m not here however to talk about the great men and women of technology, but the hardware which keeps it at the top of our minds on a daily basis.
 TP-Link has a new router in the form of the Archer VR2800 with a host of features, and I intend to find out whether or not it deserves your hard earned currency or not…

 So what’s the deal with the new VR2800 model which further enhances TP-Link’s Archer series of products?
 Well, to begin with, the VR2800 is effectively a DSL modem router with the option to be used as a full solution on ASDL or VDSL lines, but with the added option of being used as a Wi-Fi router on cable services such as Virgin Media.

 Taking a closer look at the TP-Link option, the Archer VR2800 features a very modern, but simplistic all-black design which has a ventilated panel for ambient air flow to cool the components, as well as a more glossy and reflective black finish on the other half of the top panel.